team-alembic/ash_authentication/documentation/tutorials/magic-links.md

 # Magic Links Tutorial

 This is a quick tutorial to get you up and running on Magic Links.
-This assumes you've set up `ash_authentication` and [password reset](https://ash-hq.org/docs/guides/ash_authentication_phoenix/latest/tutorials/getting-started-with-ash-authentication-phoenix) in your Phoenix project.
+This assumes you've set up `ash_authentication` already.

 ## Add the Magic Link Strategy to the User resource